jeremytieman/mern-todo-app/README.md

 ## Docker Compose

-Rather than attempt to run all the Docker containers individual, you can simply use Docker Compose.
-In one terminal, run:
+Rather than attempt to build all the Docker containers individually, you can simply run:

+`docker-compose build`

+To launch all the containers, you can simply run:

-`docker-compose up`
+`docker-compose up -d`

 This will create all necessary Docker resources and start the containers.
-In order to stop the containers, in another terminal run:
+In order to stop the containers, run:

 `docker-compose down`

-In the first terminal, you will see the output as the containers stop running.